Datamuseum-DK/Q1-Emulator/docs/source/q1_io_keyboard.rst

    * - Key Code
      - Key Name
      - Description
+   * - 0x00
+     - No key
+     - returned from in() when no keypress was detected
+   * - 0x01
+     -
+     - unknown
    * - 0x02
      - TAB CLR
      - Cursor position is not a tab position